asattiraju13/asattiraju13/README.md

 - Passionate about data science, machine learning, and deep learning with real-world applications.

 ### What I'm working on 💻
+- Researching Deep Learning and Explainability with Neuroimaging Data
 - Building my Personal Website
-- Learning in-depth Computer Vision
+- Learning Computer Vision with OpenCV, Databases
-- Developing ML skills via tutorial notebooks and competitions
 - Looking to getting involved with open source projects

 ### Skills 🧰